 Using his insider knowledge, Warnke shaped the view of many evangelists when it came to Satan.
 In particular, he revealed the supposed ritualistic practices carried out by his and other cults throughout the United States.

 Warnke parlayed this fame into a career as a stand-up comedian, releasing several albums in addition to books such as The Satan Seller.
 He even made an appearance on ABC’s 20/20 in an episode devoted to demonic practices.

 The problem?
 It was all a lie.
 Christian magazine Cornerstone investigated Warnke’s claims and couldn’t find a single person to corroborate his stories.
 In fact, the college friends he spoke of all claimed that he had never taken drugs and was not involved with any satanic cults of any sort.

-Warnke was thoroughly discredited by the investigation, though he sometimes still claims that he was a member of a satanic cult.
+The investigation thoroughly discredited Warnke, though he sometimes still claims that he was a satanic cult member.
 Today, his platform is limited to occasional preaching and stand-up shows.

 Lee Price is a writer for 411mania.com and Starburst Magazine, which is published in the UK.
 He is currently working as a freelance writer.
 He hopes to one day fund his addiction to video games by writing about video games, and he maintains a sporadically updated blog.